2020/21 at University College Birmingham

 What safety measures are in place on campus?

-Should you need to come onto campus, we have introduced a range of measures to help maintain social distancing across the University.
+We have introduced a range of measures to help maintain social distancing across the University for those who need to attend campus.
 You should adhere to two-metre social distance wherever possible.

 A number of one-way systems have been implemented at our campus buildings, with floor plans and signage indicating which directions to follow as well as designated entry and exit points – please ensure you follow these systems at all times and use the correct entrances.